j-briant/simply-ogr/README.md

 The tool is thought to be a way of managing multiple data transfers, without intoducing any new logic or complication.
 In a context where different needs and processes need to cohabitate, it helps to keep a certain order and granularity with the "process-specific" configuration.
 Capabilities are potentially the same as _ogr_.
 Basic knowledge of _ogr2ogr_ are necessary to create correctly the configuration files.

-Another table transfer can be added by adding an object to the list following the same rules.

 ## Organisation

 Keeping things simple and kind of tidy is a big part of the motivation for this.
 Most data transfers require rather simple "transformations", making `sql` usually sufficient.
 Combining data from different sources being out of the scope here.
-The recommanded way of doing is to have a configuration file by "process", the granularity is let to the user to decide.
+Also, this allows to keep the transfer logic and configuration out of databases (e.g. views), so nothing could by lost by changes on databases that you don't manage (in unstable environments).
+The recommanded way of organising is to have a configuration file by "process" but the granularity is let to the user to decide.
+Directories can be as it pleases, as long as paths are correctly

 ## Running